cloe-lang/doc/overview/features.md

 ## Lazy evaluation

-Lazy evaluation is the "Call Me Maybe" strategy to evaluate and run programs in functional programming.
+Lazy evaluation is a strategy to evaluate and run programs in functional programming.
 In most programming languages, pieces of programs are evaluated in an eager way;
-operations in programs come in order and function calls are evaluated when called.
+operations there come in order and function calls are evaluated just when called.
-However, in lazy evaluation, calling a function does not mean executing it right away but stores it in memory a chunk of the function and its arguments which may or may not be evaluated into its result later.
+However, in lazy evaluation, calling a function does not mean executing it right away but stores in memory a pair of the function and its arguments which may or may not be evaluated into its result later.

-It is necessary for Coel to adopt lazy evaluation because there is no other way to mix values available at different times.
+Adopting such program evaluation strategy, Coel gains capability to blend values which become available at different time into a value.
-Otherwise it would express only one-shot programs like utility commands but not ones which run over time like HTTP servers.
+Otherwise it would be able to express only one-shot programs like echo commands but not the others which run over time like HTTP servers.

 ## Parallelism & concurrency